 Did you know that HAIX® has its own retail stores in Germany?
-While HAIX® partners with thousands of amazing dealers across the world, we only have a few shops that are solely dedicated to our own products.
-Last month, our newest and biggest opened its doors to customers for the first time!
-The Grand Opening of HAIX® World went off with a flurry of excitement!
-More than 8,000 HAIX® fans from around Germany and Europe came out to the new Mainburg location to check out the large-scale festivities!
-The company marked the occasion with numerous attractions and a spectacularly orchestrated key handover.
+In fact, there are now three shops throughout the country that are solely dedicated to selling HAIX® footwear, clothing and accessories.
+Last month, our newest and biggest store yet opened its doors to customers for the first time!
+The More than 8,000 HAIX Bootstore fans from around Germany and Europe came out to the new location in Mainburg to check out the large-scale festivities!

 The new facility extends over an area of more than 10,000 square feet and encompasses a huge retail store, high-tech production processes along with interactive displays of the latest developments in footwear, from the machines and tools used to create the very first HAIX® boots, to a display of the evolution of our structural firefighting boots.
 There are also tours around the manufacturing facility and logistics center to give visitors an up-close and personal look into how our boots are made, exclusively in Europe!
 Another highlight of the new HAIX® World is the GORE-TEX® water wall, where visitors got the chance to test out the weather resistance of their shoes and clothing inside the “Climate Cube.”